 While a useful term in the industries that work with an actual chain, the analogy can be expanded to composite (digital) systems with interdependent constituents as well.

-In our case, the overall Resilience of a composite Authority is only as good as its weakest component.
+The argument then is that the overall Resilience of a composite Authority is only as good as its weakest component.

 Originally appearing in “Essays on the Intellectual Powers of Man”.